 And he's now actually made it his mission.

-He wants to find out exactly what it is, and he happens to be friends with some of the best neurological doctors in the country, and he wants to get their take on all of this.
+And he happens to be friends with some of the best neurological doctors in the country.

-Anyway, so she there's something going on here.
+Anyway, so she, there's something going on here.

 And with their history of being dishonest and untrustworthy, we're never going to get the truth out of them.

-Anyway, so his argument was is cumadin, and this was a point that Dr. Drew made, is an older anticoagulant blood thinner, and they've got other drugs that are far more advanced that have replaced it.
+Anyway, so his argument was Coumadin, and this was a point that Dr. Drew made, is an older anticoagulant blood thinner.

 In other words, if you have blood clots, you need to thin the blood so that it doesn't result in a stroke or a heart attack.